 - posing a health threat from cat to cat through injuries due to aggressive mating and fighting as well as the spread of infections such as FIV;

-- dumping cats and kittens in other neighbourhoods.
+- dumping cats and kittens in other neighborhoods.

 Feral Cat Colony Management